How to set up Mac for games [Tips from real gamers]

 Help your Mac’s battery last longer

-If you play on a MacBook, especially if it’s a slightly older one, it’s the battery that can easily let you down, ending your game unexpectedly.
+If you play on a MacBook, especially a slightly older one, the battery can easily let you down, ending your game unexpectedly.

-Try reducing display brightness, use headphones (they consume less battery than speakers), quit or snooze inactive apps running in the background — or ask Endurance to do all of that for you automatically.
+Try reducing display brightness, using headphones (they consume less battery than speakers), quitting or snoozing inactive apps running in the background, or asking Endurance to do all of that for you automatically.

 Endurance can help extend your battery charge by up to 20%, taking care of the apps that use too much power and pausing unessential background services.